INL/BlackLab/README.md

 To learn how to index and search your data, see the [official project site](http://inl.github.io/BlackLab/).

+Learn about [BlackLab's structure and internals](./core/src/site/markdown/blacklab-internals.md) (work in progress).

 ## Using BlackLab with Docker

 An experimental Docker setup is provided now.
 It will likely change in the future.